open/close all folders

 - Buffy the Vampire Slayer:

 - "One girl in all the world, a Chosen One.
 She alone will wield the strength and skill to fight the vampires, demons, and the forces of darkness."
 Halfway through the second season a second slayer shows up; and then, in the finale, they cast a spell that allows thousands of girls across the world to become Slayers at once.
+It also turns out there was never any mechanical reason for the "one slayer" rule, it was just the wizards who first created the slayer line didn't think they could control more than one at a time.

 - Angel being the vampire with a soul also becomes less unique when Spike gets his soul back too.
+This also plays havoc on several prophecies that didn't specify which one.

 - Technical abilities displayed by musicians have gotten increasingly advanced in recent years, making formerly advanced musicians less impressive by comparison.
 The technical skills of Jimi Hendrix are within the expected reach of intermediate-advanced guitarists compared to modern guitarists like Tosin Abasi or Muhammed Suicmez.
 Similarly, previously high-speed drummers from a few decades ago are dwarfed by modern players, with extreme metal drummers like George Kolias or Jon Rice frequently utilizing eighths and sixteenths in excess of 240bpm.